-"black box."
-To overcome these informational limitations, we conducted semistructured qualitative interviews with leading market participants, all with first-hand experience with continuation funds, and who together participated in over 85 continuation fund transactions totaling over \$60 billion in 2022.
+Second, we utilize qualitative data from interviews with market participants from both sides of the transaction-investors and sponsors-to provide a more comprehensive analysis of continuation funds' dynamics.
+There is a certain level of secrecy surrounding continuation funds: researchers often do not have access to the original limited partnership agreements or these funds' valuations, which are regarded as a "black box."
+To overcome these informational limitations, we conducted interviews with leading market participants, all with first-hand experience with continuation funds, and who together participated in over 85 continuation fund transactions totaling over \$60 billion in 2022.

-Using findings from the interviews, we explain how continuation funds help examining two key aspects of the private equity landscape.
-One is the notion that investors' sophistication enables them to protect their interests through contractual bargaining.
-We show how informational disadvantages, lack of expertise, lack of time, "external" considerations, such as diversification and liquidity, and internal agency problems of institutional investors often force these investors to sell their stakes under unfavorable conditions.
-We further explain how investors in the legacy fund may face losses on two fronts: the sponsor is no longer their faithful agent in the transaction's negotiation, and they also lose exposure to the assets if the continuation fund proves to be a successful investment.

-Another aspect we examine through the interviews is the convention that non-legal incentives between investors and sponsors are sufficient to maximize value for all parties involved.
-We highlight the limitations of this theory, particularly regarding small investors who possess limited bargaining power.
+Using interviews and other publicly available resources, we explain how examining continuation funds can help clarify two key aspects of the private equity landscape.
+One is the notion that investors' sophistication enables them to protect their interests.
+We show how informational disadvantages, lack of expertise, lack of time, diversification and liquidity considerations, and internal agency problems of institutional investors often force investors to sell their stakes under unfavorable conditions.
+A recent survey supports this analysis, showing that only 6% of all investors express significant interest in continuation funds.
+We also examine the convention that in an industry in which investors rarely use litigation to enforce their rights, non-legal incentives are sufficient to maximize value for all parties involved.
+We highlight the limitations of this theory, particularly regarding small investors with limited bargaining power.

-We also discuss the shortcomings of the SEC's new rules, which have focused on the mandatory use of fairness or valuation opinions as well as other mechanisms used by market players, such as subjecting the initiation of a continuation fund to the approval of a limited partnership advisory committee, requiring the sponsor to reinvest a significant fraction of its crystallized carried interest into the continuation vehicle, and using a competitive bid.
+We also discuss the shortcomings of the SEC's regulatory approach, which has focused on the mandatory use of fairness opinions, as well as other mechanisms used by market players to solve continuation fund conflicts (such as subjecting the initiation of these funds to the approval of a limited partnership advisory committee, requiring the sponsor to reinvest its profits into the continuation vehicle, and using a competitive bid).
 Based on insights from our interviews, we explain why these mechanisms are unlikely to cure the structural biases generated by continuation fund transactions.